Editorial Transparency

 The Timeline Problem The investigative record does not support the alleged dates.
 Detective Larson obtained the alleged victim’s attendance records.
 No day in those records supports the timeline as described.
 The date selected — January 9, 2019 — was chosen because it was among a handful of days where the victim was tardy, and because it predated Myers’ prison intake.
 The alleged victim’s own account changed three times on the question of when the incident occurred.

 The MDOC Problem According to OTIS, Myers began serving his prison sentence on January 17, 2019 — eight days after the alleged January 9 assault.
 The alleged victim described being kicked repeatedly and enduring a 2.5-hour physical altercation.
 Standard MDOC intake processing includes a physical examination.
-The investigative record contains no reference to that examination or its findings — which would have documented the presence or absence of healing injuries consistent with the described assault.
+Clutch requested the documents via FOIA; the MDOC’s records contains zero reference bruises or healing injuries consistent with the described assault.

-The Detective’s Record Statement On the court record, the Assistant Prosecutor stated that Detective Larson had not interviewed the victim and therefore could not have been influenced by the victim’s account.
-The police report establishes that Larson did speak with the victim on October 11, 2021.
-Larson also testified that she took a report from the alleged victim well after the May 2021 disclosure.
-The Assistant Prosecutor signed the warrant and, in doing so, should have read the police report that contradicts his court statement.
+The Detective’s Record Statement On the court record, Assistant Prosecutor Christopher Elsworth stated that Detective Larson had not interviewed the victim and therefore could not have been influenced by the victim’s account.
+The police report establishes that Larson spoke with the victim on October 11, 2021.
+Sources now report that Larson and Elsworth were seen arguing in the hallway during the first trial, adding a new credibility issue to an already contradictory record.
+Elsworth signed the warrant and, in doing so, should have read the police report that contradicted his court statement.

 The Schipper Pattern Judge Michael Schipper — whose JTC-confirmed 2014 misconduct and MSC remand in Docket No. 167549 are documented in prior Clutch Justice coverage — sentenced Myers in a manner consistent with the upward departure pattern this outlet has documented across multiple cases.
 Schipper also, per transcripts provided to Clutch, sought input from the Assistant Prosecutor during proceedings and protected the performance of Myers’ court-appointed attorney rather than addressing the record before him.